 The directors believe the Company is able to manage its business risks successfully in any economic environment.
 Furthermore, the directors have a high expectation that the Company has adequate resources to continue in existence for the foreseeable future.
-The New Zealand Branch is currently in a negative net asset position, however it continues to receive funding from the Australian branch of FM Insurance Company Limited.
-As such, they continue to adopt the going concern basis in preparing the Branch annual financial statements.
+As such, the Branch continues to adopt the going concern basis in preparing annual financial statements.